 November was super busy for us; especially because I was on the road for work more than usual and Laurel's soccer and music commitments resulted in an uptick of engagements (and the associated who's picking up who and where type planning!).
 So when our weekend in Brattleboro, VT rolled around, the whole family was eager for downtime.
 I've never been so happy to sit still and drive and I could feel my stress dissolve with each passing mile!

-The impetus for our trip was a kind invitation from the Vermont Arts Council, whose efforts to keep creativity alive basically make me weep from the awesome (you can see their 2015 and 2016 plans).
+The impetus for our trip was a kind invitation from the Vermont Arts Council, whose efforts to keep creativity alive basically make me weep from the awesome.
 Obviously, Vermont is a big state.
 There's a lot going on creatively and when the Vermont Arts Council suggested a few different places to visit, I immediately gravitated towards Brattleboro.
 I had been there once before (though a very long time ago so I couldn't envision much) and the idea that we could escape to Vermont in just a couple of hours was huge.
 The weekend was amazing; here are 10 reasons why I recommend you visit soon with your family.

 Have I convinced you to visit Brattleboro yet?
 Because just writing this recap is leaving me with an itch to return, which I'm eager to do very, very soon!

 Disclosure: The Vermont Arts Council kindly hosted my family while I explored the property for editorial consideration.
 All opinions and experiences are, of course, my own.